ffmmjj/how-to-log-anything/README.md

-# How to log everything
+# How to log anything
 This repository contains recommended practices for setting up logging infrastructure in the most common web frameworks.

 PRs are more than welcome!